roobert/twin-sh/README.md

 This wizard does the following:
 1. Creates a fork of `phaazon/this-week-in-neovim-contents`
 2. Clones the repository
-3. Asks what type of post you'd like to make `[core-update, need-help, guide, new-plugin, update]`
+3. Asks what type of post you'd like to make from:
+  * core-update
+  * need-help
+  * guide
+  * new-plugin
+  * update
 4. Asks for a name for your contribution depending on type
 5. Creates a copy of the post-type template and updates the title, if required
 6. Opens an editor for any adjustments to be made